OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 {
    "OrchardCore": {
        "OrchardCore_Media_AmazonS3": {
-           // Your AWS S3 Bucket name
+           // If you have aws cli installed and configured you may just specify profile name "Profile": "",
+           // In case your aws profiles are located not in default place "ProfilesLocation": "",
-           "BucketName": "",
+           "Region": "",
            // This section needed only if Orchard will be hosted not in the AWS Cloud
            // You can obtain all that information in the IAM Management Console "Credentials": {
               "SecretKey": "",
-              "AccessKeyId": "",
-              "RegionEndpoint": ""
+              "AccessKey": ""
            },
            // Optionally, set to a path to store media in a subdirectory inside your container.
            "BasePath": "/media",
-           // If you have aws cli installed and configured you may just specify profile name "ProfileName": "",
-           "CreateBucket": false
+           "CreateBucket": false,
+           // Your AWS S3 Bucket name
+           "BucketName": ""
        }
   }
 }